Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Step 1: Use an Online Insurance Calculator

 Free tools from NerdWallet, Insurify, MoneyGeek, Bankrate, and PolicyGenius let you enter a vehicle's make, model, year, and your ZIP code to get a real-time rate estimate.
-Check the average cost of car insurance in 2026 to understand where your vehicle sits relative to the national baseline, which now ranges from approximately $2,158 to $2,524 per year for full coverage depending on the source and driver profile.
+Check the average cost of car insurance in 2026 to understand where your vehicle sits relative to the national baseline.
+As of May 2026, Bankrate places the national full coverage average at $2,697 per year ($225/month), while other sources range from $2,124 to $2,497/year depending on the driver profile and methodology used.

 Step 2: Compare Multiple Carriers

 Don't just accept the first quote you receive.
-Shopping multiple car insurance quotes across providers can reveal significant differences — sometimes $800 or more per year — for the exact same vehicle and coverage level.
-Annual comparison shopping can save drivers $300–$800 or more.
-The gap between the cheapest and most expensive insurer for the same driver can top $1,000 per year in some states.
+Shopping multiple car insurance quotes across providers can reveal significant differences — NerdWallet's April 2026 data shows the median gap between the cheapest and most expensive insurer for the same driver now exceeds $1,300 per year for the exact same vehicle and coverage level.
+Annual comparison shopping can realistically save drivers $300–$800 or more.
+For a step-by-step guide on how to evaluate carriers side by side, see our complete car insurance shopping guide.

 Step 3: Factor In Your Driver Profile